“Aha!” Moment About History

 Even though some of her activities are labeled as co-curriculars, Katie says they played a significant role in her academic and professional development.

-“I was president of Phi Alpha Theta (a history honors society) and attended a couple conferences as a presenter,” she says.
+“I was president of Phi Alpha Theta (a history honors society) and I attended a couple of conferences as a presenter,” she says.
 “I also learned valuable skills through my various positions with the Performing Arts Committee (PAC).
 With the amount of public engagement, outreach, and program development I’ve been doing recently, I appreciated that I already had experience with those tasks with the PAC.”

 Katie also learned a lot through her work-study positions and an internship.
 “I worked as a research assistant in the history department and as a tutor with Student Support Services/Center for Academic Enrichment,” she says.
 “I also appreciate that I spent a semester doing an internship with the Smithsonian Institution Archives in Washington, D.C.”